jorolf/osu-framework-bindables-kotlin/README.md

 ## osu.Framework.Bindables in Kotlin

-This is a translation of the bindables from the [osu-framework](https://github.com/ppy/osu-framework) for kotlin.
+This is a translation of the [osu-framework](https://github.com/ppy/osu-framework) bindables for kotlin.

 Join our [discord server](https://discord.gg/mvwxGPR) if you have questions related to this translation or the osu-framework in general.